aidenjanzen/nginx-2420/README.md

     </html>
 ```

+4. Enable HTML\
-5. To enable your html you need to create two folders:
+    To enable your html you need to create two folders:\
-`sudo  mkdir /etc/nginx/sites-available`
+    `sudo  mkdir /etc/nginx/sites-available`\
-`sudo  mkdir /etc/nginx/sites-enabled`
+    `sudo  mkdir /etc/nginx/sites-enabled`\
+    This allows you to easily create websites and enable them or disable them.\
-`cd /etc/nginx/sites-available`
+    `cd /etc/nginx/sites-available`\
-this is where to create your server block to listen for your port and run your server
+    This is where you create your server block to listen for your port and run your page.\
+    `sudo touch nginx-2420.conf` \
+    This creates your server block file.\
-`sudo touch nginx-2420.conf` NOTE: you can name nginx-2420 to your server name
+    **NOTE:** you can name nginx-2420 to your server name.\
-1sudo vim nginx-2420.conf`
+    To enter the file: `sudo vim nginx-2420.conf`\
+    An example server block is shown below:

 ```nginx
 server {